 How we make it good:

 All of our vegan ice creams take a lengthy and rewarding process to make.
 All pastry and baked goods that go into the ice cream are made from scratch in house.
 We make it over multiple days to get the best flavour and texture.
 We buy locally in season and hold popular flavours through multiple seasons.
 The ice cream keeps well when stored in our freezer that has clean and continuous air flow.
 We try to make all our strawberry ice cream in season so when you get it from us, even months later it will still taste like it did when we made the first batch.

-1 - we make the ice cream mix from scratch using our in house developed recipes on the first day.
+We make the ice cream mix from scratch using our in house developed recipes.
 The mix is aged overnight to thicken and bring out more flavour.
-We make a classic mix and a chocolate mix that are similar but slightly different recipes.
-Most flavours are from the classic mix with additions such as vanilla beans, fresh or roasted fruits, spices, burnt sugar caramels, or whatever flavour of the week we're feeling.
+Each flavour we create with additions such as vanilla beans, fresh or roasted fruits, spices, burnt sugar caramels, fresh baked brownies, and hand layered chocolate chunks.